Joseph Harrison (poet)

-Joseph Harrison (1957–2024) is an American poet and editor.
+Joseph Harrison (1957–2024) was an American poet and editor.

 Harrison was born in Richmond, Virginia, and grew up there and in Alabama.

 He graduated from Yale University with a Bachelor of Arts degree in 1979, and from Johns Hopkins University with a Master of Arts degree in 1986.
 He was a Senior American Editor for Waywiser Press.
 He lived in Baltimore.